rmello4d/TheSustainableDeveloper/onewordaftertheother.md

 But, for us humans, a magical second step happened: we were able to 'say' the same sound in our brain without using our vocal chords.

 What a great magical trick !
-We concatenated meaningful sounds in our head created  a continuous flow of images and ideas.
+We concatenated meaningful sounds in our head and created a continuous flow of images and ideas.

-Let’s call it thinking, in the context of this book.
+In the context of this book, let’s call this 'thinking'.

 how does thinking operates in our head ?